 Rheumatoid arthritis is an inflammatory condition which can cause progressive joint damage and disability.
 It affects around 1% of the population.
 Patients are managed using a ‘treat to target’ approach with the aim of achieving remission.
 The current model relies on seeing patients at arbitrary intervals meaning that patients may be seen when they are well and not when they most need it.
 The use of remote monitoring technology would enable more continuous monitoring of disease activity and a more flexible approach to patient care.

 The project currently has £180,000 of funding and is based in the Rheumatology Department at Guy’s Hospital.
-There are around 20,000 outpatient appointments per year in the department and we have around 3,000 patients with rheumatoid arthritis.
+There are around 20,000 outpatient appointments per year in the department and around 3,000 patients with rheumatoid arthritis.
 The project will develop a platform which will monitor multiple types of inflammatory arthritis and can easily be adopted by other departments.
-We are exploring how this might be expanded into and other long-term inflammatory conditions.
+They are exploring how this might be expanded into and other long-term inflammatory conditions.